-Presently the research focus is on questions related to understanding functional biodiversity, biogeochemistry and long-term changes in the marine environment in relation to eutrophication and climate change.
-This is studied through modelling and synthesis work that builds on long-term data and summarizes information on the structure and function of food webs.
-Nottbeck foundation places priority on Tvärminne-based research that builds an understanding of the complexity of marine ecosystem structure and function.
+Walter and Andrée de Nottbeck had great foresight in their choice to support Baltic Sea related basic research.
+The significance of marine research and its social relevance have increased with the growing interest in the environmental issues of the Baltic Sea.
+Presently the focus of research is in questions related to understanding functional biodiversity, biogeochemistry and long-term changes in the marine environment in relation to eutrophication and climate change.
+An important part of the work is through modelling and synthesis, which is based on long-term data and summarizes information on the structure and function of food webs.
+Nottbeck foundation prioritizes Tvärminne-based research that contributes to understanding the complexity of marine ecosystem structure and function.